Conspirare

 Conspirare is a choral ensemble based in Austin, Texas.
 They were formed in 1991 by conductor and musical director Craig Hella Johnson as New Texas Festival but did not begin to regularly perform until 1999.
-They have released over 25 albums and one DVD and have been nominated for eight Grammy Awards.
+They have released more than 25 albums and one DVD and have been nominated for eight Grammy Awards.
 Their sixth Grammy-nominated album, The Sacred Spirit of Russia (Harmonia Mundi HMU 807526), was the winner of the 2015 Grammy Award for Best Choral Performance.
 Conspirare has commissioned works from composers including David Lang, Tarik O'Regan, Jocelyn Hagen, Donald Grantham, Eric Whitacre, Nico Muhly, Mark Adamo, Robert Kyr, Jake Heggie, Eric Banks, and Jake Runestad.

 History

 Conspirare, originally New Texas Festival, was formed in 1991 as a week-long series of vocal performances every summer in Austin, Texas.
 They did not begin having a fuller schedule of concerts until 1999.
 They regularly play music festivals in the area including specials for Christmas and in celebration of the music of Bach.
 They have also played such renowned venues as Carnegie Hall and Lincoln Center.
 Their music was featured in the 2006 documentary The Mystery of Love.